scottbromander/aws_lamdba_course/README.md

 - The way the graph appears is a little not helpful.
 So we hit `Graphed Metrics`, And we will pick `Statistic` and we will select `Sum`.
 - We will confirm this, and then be brought to additional configuration.
 We are going to select `Greater Than`, then select `0`.
 - We will also selected `Treat missing as missing`, so neither good nor good.
+- Select `Next`
+- We will select `In Alarm` state.
+We will `Create a new SNS topic` (As this is a new account)
+- Enter in an email, then we will select `next`.
+- Enter in an alarm name and description.
+- Then preview and create.
+- Then we will see that the alarm is `Pending Confirmation`.
+- You need to confirm in your email that its OK to recieve emails for that alarm.
+Confirm in from the email link and you are good to go!